Mario Buatta, I’ll marry you! And you only have to ask once!

 A blue and white bedroom Mario created for the 1984 Kips Bay Decorator Show House.

 If you like a more subdued look, Mario can do that, too.
 This bedroom is in a Manhattan penthouse.
 Note the hand-painted green/white wood floor.
 Love the striped silk draperies!

 One of my most favorite things about the way Mario Buatta decorates/designs is the expert way he mixes and layers patterns.
 He talks a bit about that in the video at the end of this post.
 Whenever I listen to or read an interview with Mario Buatta, I often find myself throughout the interview saying, “YES, YES.”
 He totally speaks my language.
 He says exactly the things I feel and think about design and decorating.
-It just blows me away.
 This pic below cracks me up.
 Do you see the phone?

 In the video below when he talks about how he decorates and mixes fabrics in a room, he says he decorates the way a painter paints a canvas, a dab at a time.
 He goes on to point out, a painter doesn’t finish a painting all in one day.

 I so GET that!
 It’s exactly the way I have discovered over the years that I tend to decorate.
 I start with something I love, it could be a chair, a beautiful bed or a fabric.
 I go ahead and use that in the room the way I envision, then I build from there.
 Often I have no idea how a room is going to turn out because it just evolves.
 My rooms tend to pretty much decorate themselves.